ISISComputingGroup/ibex_developers_manual/Stream-Device-Tips-and-Tricks.md

 # Waveforms

 With any waveform record protocol, you need to specify a separator to split the input or output string.
 For example, to split on commas use `separator = ",";` within the protocol function for the record.
+See https://paulscherrerinstitute.github.io/StreamDevice/tipsandtricks.html

 ## Reading in a string into a waveform of strings